humdrum-tools/humdrum-documentation/tool/pf/index.md

 \"Prime form\" is a standardized way of representing the symmetrical interval structure for any arbitrary set of pitch-classes.
-Prime form is the most intervalically compact representation of a pitch-class set, transposed to begin on pitch-class 0 \-- where inversions are deemed equivalent.
+Prime form is the most intervalically compact representation of a pitch-class set, transposed to begin on pitch-class 0 &mdash; where inversions are deemed equivalent.
 By way of example, any major or minor chord, having any root, in any inversion, consisting of any number of notes, with any spelling, will have the prime form: 0,3,7.
 See [REFERENCES](#REFERENCES)